Resident Reimbursement Policies

 Various reimbursement forms to help you recover expenses.

 On-call parking reimbursement requests are submitted separately using this form.
-Residents working at hospitals within Vancouver Coastal Health should fill out this form and submit directly to VCH Finance.
+Residents working at hospitals within Vancouver Coastal Health should fill out this form and submit directly to VCH Payroll and Karen Chow.
 The form must be signed by the Program Administrator.
 All other residents should submit their on-call parking reimbursement requests through the hospital where they are working.

 Fill out this form when your original receipts have been lost, misplaced or stolen and you need to submit an expense reimbursement request.
 Verifiable transactions only.
 Proof of payment must be submitted with this form.